Why reading with preschoolers is important

 Reading the story

 - Vary the pace of your reading, as well as how loud you read.
-Changing your voice and expression for different characters can also be fun.
+Changing your voice and expression for different characters and using gestures can also be fun.

-- Let your child turn the pages of the book himself.
+- Let your child turn the pages of the book.

-- Ask your child some questions about the story – for example, ‘What do you think happens next?’, ‘Why is the baby happy?’ and ‘Who has the ball?’
+- Ask your child some questions about the story.
+For example, ‘What do you think happens next?’, ‘Why is the baby happy?’ or ‘Who has the ball?’

-- When you see words printed in bold or large font, point these out and explain how this changes the ways that we say those words.
+- When you see words printed in bold or large font, point these out and explain how this changes the way we say those words.
 For example, ‘Look at how big the word BOOHOO is.
 The baby must be crying very loudly’.

 - Ask questions about the names and sounds of letters.